n-babar/OfTheDay/README.md

 - A user can then click on these profiles, view their account, including first name, last name, bio, username, profile pic, and location follow/unfollow the user, see many followers and following they have, and view a list of who they follow/who follows them.
 - A user can view their own profile on the profile tab.
 They can see their first name, last name, bio, username, location, and profile pic.
 They can also see how many followers and people they following have.
 One can click on these numbers to display a list of the people they follow/are followed by.
 A user can then remove followers and following people they follow if they want.
 - A user can also edit their profile if they click on the settings button, specifically change their first/last name, bio, location, password, and set a different profile pic.
+- Can view all your own posts on your own page.
+- Can  a view all of a user's post on their page.

 ## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):